yoshikischmitz/yoshikischmitz.github.io/_posts/2014-4-06-command-line-task-tracker-in-go.markdown

 Go ships with an excellent [JSON](http://www.json.org/) library that we will be leveraging to store our task list as a file.

-The json package provides us the ability to convert structs into byte slices representing json data.
+The json package provides us the ability to convert structs into json text data.
 So if we define a Task struct:

 {% highlight go %}